How Midterm Elections Can Influence the Stock Market

 Stock Market Performance Following Midterm Elections

 Even though the stock market, as measured by the S&P 500, has historically underperformed leading up to the midterm elections, stocks have tended to overperform in the post-election environment.
-Since 1962, the 12 months after midterm elections, the S&P 500 has had an average return of 16.3%.
+Between 1962 and 2022, the 12 months after midterm elections, the S&P 500 had an average return of 16.3%.

 The gains in stocks following the midterm elections have occurred due to no single factor.
 One reason may be that investors prefer the certainty of knowing the makeup of the federal government and potential policy changes.